alreadyExisted/react-trigonometry-animation/README.md

-# Deltoid and Astroid on D3
+# React Trigonometry Animation

+Trigonometry animation on ReactJS and SVG

 ## Deltoid